admercs/SimpleArgParse.jl/README.md

 Parsing command-line arguments should not be complicated.
 Metaprogramming features such as macros and generators, while cool, are overkill.
 I wanted a simple command-line argument parsing library in the spirit of Python's [`argparse`](https://docs.python.org/3/library/argparse.html), but could not find one.
 The closest thing I found was [`ArgParse`](https://www.juliapackages.com/p/argparse), but I desired something even simpler.
 There's nothing worse than having to security audit a massive package for a simple task.

-Here it is, a single, simple, 320-line file with one battle-hardened dependency (`OrderedCollections::OrderedDict`), a single nested data structure, and a few methods.
+Here it is, a single, simple, 320-line file with one dependency (`OrderedCollections::OrderedDict`), a single nested data structure, and a few methods.
 Hack on it, build on it, and use it for your own projects.
 You can read all of the source code in around one minute.

 Enjoy! :sunglasses: